Vexus95/Ecaflop2/README.md

 Find a strategy to handle clean separation between tests while still using the database.

+Note: do NOT use the `/reset_db`  route, that's cheating ...

-Once your done, rewrite the tests from part 2 using raw http request and SQL queries.
+Once your done, rewrite the tests from part 2 using raw HTTP requests and SQL queries.

 Some clues: